Comparison of Discrete Variable and Continuous Variable Quantum Key Distribution Protocols with Phase Noise in the Thermal-Loss Channel: Comparison of QKD protocols

 \subsection{With phase noise $\sigma^2_\theta>0$}

 In the following section, we quantify the performance of the 6S and Sqz-Hom (with optimized modulation variance $V_A$) protocols in the combined thermal-loss and phase noise channel.
+We note that we assume the preparation noise of the Sqz-Hom attributed to the squeezing angle $\phi$ is zero i.e. the squeezed states are perfectly amplitude or phase squeezed.
 First, consider the maximum tolerable thermal noise given by:

 In other words, the maximum tolerable noise if the key rate is less than $K_0$ at $N_{\text{Th}}=0$ is $0$.
 Otherwise, the maximum tolerable noise is $N_{\text{Th}}$ when the key rate falls to $K_0$.

 In Fig. \ref{phasenoise} a), we plot the following quantity: which is the difference between the maximum tolerable thermal noise of the Sqz-Hom and the 6S protocols for a given phase noise $\sigma_\theta^2$ and distance $D$ to achieve a key rate $K_0$.
 Highlighted in the figure is the green contour where both protocols tolerate the same amount of thermal noise, i.e. $\tilde{N}^{\text{CV:DV}}_{\text{Th}}=0$.
 For low key rates, it can be seen that the squeezed-state protocol tolerates more thermal noise than the 6S protocol in short channels and when $\sigma_\theta^2<10^{-3}$.
 The Sqz-Hom protocol also tolerates more thermal noise than the 6S protocol at longer distances.
 In this red region, the 6S protocol tolerates zero thermal noise, whereas the Sqz-Hom protocol tolerates some thermal noise.
 For higher key-rate requirements, although the region of noise tolerance shrinks for both protocols, the Sqz-Hom tolerates proportionally more thermal noise across the phase noise versus distance parameter space.